vineethkumarv/sv-wiki/Control-Flow.md

 ## uniuqe0 case

-In unique0 case, if all the case condition is false, it will not display a warning with no error.
+In the unique0 case, if all the case condition is false, it will not display a warning with no error.
 If all the conditions are true or more than one condition is true, it will read the first right or matched case condition and will display the output with one warning and no error.

 **Syntax :**